DeimosMH/lemuraf_hackyeah_25/readme.md

 Odyssey is a life management platform that transforms daily productivity into an engaging role-playing game experience.
 By integrating habit formation, predictive transportation, social connectivity, and long-term planning, Odyssey creates a comprehensive approach to personal development.

+target_tech_spec.pdf have technical documentation of how it can be implemented.

 ## What Makes Odyssey Different

 - **Gamified Productivity**: Transform mundane tasks into exciting quests with character progression